Fene-87/Math-Magicians/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge Cindy Shin in Behance who is responsible for the original idea design
+I would like to acknowledge the entire Microverse community for the help provided while building this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>